MillerBrainObservatory/LBM-CaImAn-Python/README.md

 git --version
 ```

-Create a virtual environment.
+#### Create a virtual environment

 This is normally in a directory dedicated to virtual environments, but can be anywhere you wish:

 ```bash
 python -m venv ~/venv/lbm_caiman_python